chocolatey/chocolatey-environments/internalizer/README.md

 Before you start ensure you have completed the [prerequisites](/README.md#prerequisites).

+Run the `SetupResources.ps1` file in this folder.
+This will internalize any packages needed for the environment.

 Run `vagrant up` from this folder and you will bring up the three servers.

 At the very end of the `vagrant up` process you will see a username and password.
 You can use this to log into Jenkins using `https://localhost:8080` from your guest computer.